apache/rocketmq/docs/en/FAQ.md

 ### 2. Consumer failed to start loading json file in broadcast mode.

-Reason: Fastjson version is too low to allow the broadcast consumer to load local offsets.json, causing the consumer boot failure.
+Reason: Fastjson2 version is too low to allow the broadcast consumer to load local offsets.json, causing the consumer boot failure.
 Damaged fastjson file can also cause the same problem.

-Solution: Fastjson version has to be upgraded to rocketmq client dependent version to ensure that the local offsets.json can be loaded.
+Solution: Fastjson2 version has to be upgraded to rocketmq client dependent version to ensure that the local offsets.json can be loaded.
 By default offsets.json file is in /home/{user}/.rocketmq_offsets.
-Or check the integrity of fastjson.
+Or check the integrity of fastjson2.

 ### 3. What is the impact of a broker crash.